 Older cats and cats with back/leg problems can have difficulty getting in and out of a box.
 Again, a lower box is recommended.
 You can cut the opening lower if needed or even use a baking sheet if the cat needs a very low edge.

 If cats don’t get along, it can definitely affect litter box use.
-For instance, if one cat stalks the other, the stalked cat may feel she is unable to get to the box or ambushed when she tries to use it.
+For instance, if one cat stalks the other, the stalked cat may feel they are unable to get to the box or may be ambushed when they try to use it.
 Know your cats and their interactions.
 Some may prefer being able to see what’s coming when they use the box while others may prefer the security of being concealed when they go.
 Cats outside your home may also have an effect on your cat’s litter box habits.
 Sometimes just seeing cats through the window can trigger episodes as well.
 (For example, if you have an unaltered male cat, females in heat outside of your home may cause your cat to spray to mark his territory.)

 Predicting Litter Box Problems

-A good way to gauge how your cat may react in new situations is to consider her behavior when new people enter your home for a visit.
-Does she approach calmly and confidently?
-Does she run away at first but come out after a bit?
-Does she hide the entire time people are there?
-If your cat tends to hide for long periods of time when guests are over, there’s a good chance she could stay hidden from new situations for so long that she might not make it to the litter box.
+A good way to gauge how your cat may react in new situations is to consider their behavior when new people enter your home for a visit.
+Do they approach calmly and confidently?
+Do they run away at first but come out after a bit?
+Do they hide the entire time people are there?
+If your cat tends to hide for long periods of time when guests are over, there’s a good chance they could stay hidden from new situations for so long that they might not make it to the litter box.
 This is a cat who should be put in a smaller area with clear access to food, water and a litter box when a new situation arises (moving house, new people or cat moving in, cat sitter coming, etc.).
-If your cat is more secure with new people and situations, she’s less likely to hide and have accidents in an unfamiliar circumstance.
+If your cat is more secure with new people and situations, they’re less likely to hide and have accidents in an unfamiliar circumstance.